 Python String count() with EXAMPLES

-The count() is a built-in function in Python.
-It will return the total count of a given element in a string.
-The counting begins from the start of the string till the end.
-It is also possible to specify the start and end index from where you want the search to begin.
+The count() method is a built-in function in Python that returns the total number of times a given element appears in a string.
+The counting begins from the start of the string and continues till the end.
+You can also specify the start and end index from where you want the search to begin.

 string.count(char or substring, start, end)

-• start : (optional) It indicates the start index from where the search will begin.
-If not given, it will start from 0.
-For example, you want to search for a character from the middle of the string.
-You can give the start value to your count function.
+• start: (optional) It indicates the start index from where the search will begin.
+If not given, it starts from 0.
+For example, when you want to search for a character from the middle of the string, you can give the start value to the count function.

 • end: (optional) It indicates the end index where the search ends.
-If not given, it will search till the end of the list or string given.
-For example, you don’t want to scan the entire string and limit the search till a specific point you can give the value to end in your count function, and the count will take care of searching till that point.
+If not given, it will search till the end of the string.
+For example, when you do not want to scan the entire string and prefer to limit the search to a specific point, you can give the value to end in the count function.

-The count() method will return an integer value, i.e., the count of the given element from the given string.
+The count() method will return an integer value, that is, the count of the given element in the given string.
 It returns a 0 if the value is not found in the given string.

 Example 1: Count Method on a String

-The following example shows the working of count() function on a string.
+The following example shows the working of the count() function on a string.

 str1 = "Hello World"